-If he has been rude, behaved badly or not done his duty as he should, then his senior officers can punish him by giving him a warning, cutting his pay, reducing his rank, suspending him or transferring him.
+There are many means of punishing a police officer who has done wrong.
+If he has committed a crime then he can be brought before the courts and tried just like anyone else.
+If he has been rude, behaved badly or not done his duty as he should, then his senior officers can punish him by giving him a warning, or even cutting his pay, reducing his rank, suspending and transferring him.

-36. Police officers do dangerous work.
+38. Police officers do dangerous work.
 Are they insured?

 Yes, police officers are insured.
 All police personnel have to pay towards their group insurance cover.
 This is taken from their salary.
 Families of police officers, who die in the line of duty, are also paid an ex-gratia lump sum.
 Police officers do work in dangerous environments.
-Many get killed or wounded.
-In fact, over 800 police officers have been killed in the line of duty this year.
-Last decade was worse with the average standing at over 1000 per year.
-Most of those who die on duty are constables.
+Many get killed or wounded; in fact on an average over 800 police officers have been killed in the line of duty this year.
+The last decade was worse with the average standing at over 1,000 per year.
+Most of those who die on duty are Constables.